RavinduRB/Smart-Car-Parking-System/README.md

 - **Car already parked:** Verify the car number entered.
 - **No available spots:** Wait until a spot is freed or check the parking status.

-### 10. Contact and Support
-For support, please contact: support@smartparkingsystem.com

 **Thank you for using Smart Car Parking System!**

 **This project is a blend of technology and convenience, showcasing how automation can improve daily operations. 📊**